 The debate over COBOL’s continued relevance and indeed its future continues to persist in the developer community and IT world in general.
-But while every business has its language preferences, there is no denying that COBOL continues to play a vital role for enterprise business applications.
+But while every business has its language preferences, there is no denying that even though COBOL is 60 years old, it continues to play a vital role for enterprise business applications.
 COBOL still runs over 70% of the world’s business and more transactions are still processed daily by COBOL than there are Google searches made.

 While many also debate the status of Java in relation to COBOL for business applications, COBOL remains the preferred choice for systems where application quality and operating cost remain important considerations, so often the case when addressing the ever-present issue of IT debt.
 When many businesses are facing mounting IT debt, the average cost per line of code for COBOL was projected to be £0.80 whereas the cost to address Java quality issues per line of code was £3.47, according to a recent IT study.